On this page

-In these situations, the tax rate for your concessional contributions during that tax year increase if you exceed the threshold but drop back the following year when your income goes back under the Division 293 threshold.
+In these situations, the tax rate for your concessional contributions during that financial year increases if you exceed the threshold but drops back the following year when your income goes back under the Division 293 threshold.

 Calculating your Division 293 tax

-The ATO calculates your Division 293 income and super contributions as follows:
+The ATO calculates your Division 293 income and Division 293 super contributions by: